 Aftermath (Abko ‘66) Rating: A-

 The first Stones album to contain all Jagger/Richards originals, Aftermath is somewhat overrated as a result, though it has its fair share of outstanding high points and it's definitely a major step forward in the band's evolution.
 For one thing, by now Jagger and Richards had clearly usurped Jones' position as the band's leaders, but Jones himself emerges as the band's secret weapon.
 Basically, Jones had grown bored with the guitar, but by most accounts he was a musical genius who could almost instantly master any instrument, and as such his playing on sitar, marimba, dulcimer, and harpsichord added exotic embellishments to Jagger/Richards' songs, thereby expanding the band's sonic palette considerably.
-On the downside, the bands over use of fuzztone at times makes the album sound dated, and their straightforwardly cynical, lustful lyrics are at times downright sexist and mean-spirited.
+On the downside, the bands over use of fuzztone at times makes the album sound dated to the era in which it was recorded, and their straightforwardly cynical, lustful lyrics are at times downright sexist and mean-spirited.
 Still, like I said, there are some really impressive songs here, none more so than album opener "Paint It Black," which delivers brilliantly dark raga rock, pushed along by Jones' propulsive plucking on sitar, and with Mick at his most mesmerizingly menacing.
 "Stupid Girl" is one of those misogynist songs I alluded to, but musically it delivers simple but enjoyable pop, as the band continued to move away from their blues-based roots.
 That said, several of these songs are deeply rooted in the blues, in particular "Don'tcha Bother Me," a solid effort that's primarily notable for Jones' fine work on bottleneck guitar, and "Goin' Home," the album's 11-minute finale that stretches out a basic 12-bar blues beyond reason.
 OK, I'll grant that the largely improvised, jam-based song, the band's longest on record, was groundbreaking and influential (it was one of the first such extended songs on a rock record), but I'm not sure that its influence was positive, and when judged purely on its own merits it still stands as a noble but failed experiment.
 The album's other highlights include "Lady Jane," another gentle, romantic Elizabethan ballad in the "As Tears Go By" vein, and "Under My Thumb," whose nasty lyrics are more than made up for by it being simply a great tune, with Jagger in prime vocal form and Jones unforgettable on marimba.
 Unfortunately, aside from "I am Waiting," which has a folksy charm and is another minor highlight, the rest of these songs rarely rise above being merely good, though I certainly wouldn't call the simple pop rockers ("Think," "It's Not Easy"), Berry-based rock 'n' roller ("Flight 505"), or catchy country rocker ("High And Dry") any less than that, even if it took a few listens for them to grow on me.
 So, this is a very good album, it's just a bit spotty and not quite worthy of being considered an all-time classic.
 As for the U.S. vs. U.K. releases, this one's tough, 'cause I can definitely understand those who prefer the U.K. release.
 For one thing, it contains three additional tunes, two of which are forgettable ("Take It Or Leave It," "What To Do") but one of which is an utter classic ("Out Of Time").
-The album also begins with the great "Mother's Little Helper," but it's hard to miss that one too much given that "Paint It Black" is even better (there's classic and then there's all-time classic), and "Going Home" is better sequenced on the U.S. release, where it is smartly placed as the last track whereas in the U.K. edition it foolishly appears smack in the middle of the album.
+The album also begins with the great "Mother's Little Helper," but it's hard to miss that one too much given that "Paint It Black" is even better (there's classic and then there's all-time classic), and "Going Home" is better sequenced on the U.S. release, where it's smartly placed as the last track whereas in the U.K. edition it foolishly appears smack in the middle of the album.

 Between The Buttons (Abko ‘67) Rating: B+

 Few people saw this decidedly unrocking and unbluesy collection coming, as Between The Buttons was by far the band's poppiest and most "English" album to date.
-Recorded in L.A. and then back in London, this eccentric album has its charms - and "charming" is not an adjective one would've previously associated with the Stones! - but though by and large it is consistently enjoyable, there are few standout tracks aside from the two hit singles, "Let's Spend The Night Together" and "Ruby Tuesday," both of which were replaced on the U.K. version of the album with "Backstreet Girl" and "Please Go Home" (both available in the U.S. on the Flowers compilation).
+Recorded in L.A. and then back in London, this eccentric album has its charms - and "charming" is not an adjective one would've previously associated with the Stones! - but though by and large it's consistently enjoyable, there are few standout tracks aside from the two hit singles, "Let's Spend The Night Together" and "Ruby Tuesday," both of which were replaced on the U.K. version of the album with "Backstreet Girl" and "Please Go Home" (both available in the U.S. on the Flowers compilation).
 Thankfully, this is the last Stones album to have different U.S. and U.K. track listings, but back to Between The Buttons; my main problem with this album is that its dearth of guitars and lack of overall grit takes the band away from their thuggish strengths.
 Also, the album is often hindered by a muddied sound caused by too many overdubs, the overuse of fuzz guitar again specifically dates the album to its mid-'60s time period, and several of these songs simply aren't that memorable.
 On the plus side, Jones again is an amazing jack-of-all-trades who plays a multitude of instruments, and piano playing session ace Nicky Hopkins first appears on a Stones album here.
 Fresh from The Kinks' Face To Face, I wonder how much Hopkins influenced the decidedly Kinksy music hall whimsy of the fast-paced "Cool, Calm, and Collected" and the brassy album finale "Something Happened To Me Yesterday," whose overt drug references would soon prove prophetic.
 Elsewhere, the mysterious, mellow piano pop of "She Smiled Sweetly," with Richards surprisingly on organ (which is the song's dominant instrument), is one of two tracks here that are decidedly Dylanesque, the other one, "Who's Been Sleeping Here," being an even more obvious homage.
 There are a few actual (sloppy) rockers on the album, most of which appear on the album's second side, like "All Sold Out," "My Obsession," "Complicated" (the hookiest entry among this bunch), and "Miss Amanda Jones," but these are all minor efforts, albeit fun ones at that.
 The best songs on the album appear at the beginning, including "Connection" (another drug song), a short, catchy, fast-paced pop rocker on which Keith has a major vocal presence, and "Yesterday's Papers," whose dainty psychedelic melody (much of the music here strikes me as feminine, actually) is at odds with Mick's cruel lyrics assumed to be addressed to ex-girlfriend Chrissie Simpson, who Mick had left for Miss Faithful.
 Anyway, regardless of the song's less than chivalrous lyrics, it's something of an overlooked gem, what with its enticing harmonies and Jones' stellar accompaniment on marimba and harpsichord.
 Small wonder that the song was overlooked, though, given that it's sandwiched between two all-time Stones classics.
 It may seem rather tame today, but the sexually frank lyrics of "Let's Spend The Night Together" were shockingly direct for the day (Ed Sullivan famously took offense to them), but there's a certain innocence to the song that makes its lustful declarations seem more charming than threatening.
 Maybe it's those disarming "bop bop bop" backing vocals or the memorable piano, but this is simply a classic pop song, pushed along by a propulsive rhythm but really put over the top by one of Mick's best vocals, particularly towards the end.
 Even better is "Ruby Tuesday," another groupie song a la "Miss Amanda Jones" but this time a sweet one, supposedly written by Richards with help from Jones, though Jagger not Jones got the co-credit, as usual (might as well mention now that a sore point within the band was always the lack of deserving co-credits to other band members).
 With Jones playing piano and recorder (which sounds like a lovely flute), this song performance-wise is still mostly Mick's triumph, as his tender singing on the verses is truly affecting, and the band chimes in on a great sing along chorus that moves me every time.
 "Ruby Tuesday" is simply a terrific song, again with an Elizabethan flavor as per previous successes, but Between The Buttons is too often merely good, only occasionally rising to great, which for a band of the Stones' stature isn't quite up to par.
-Still, I have no idea why Mick hates this album so much, for it is a very good effort, one that's all the more rewarding given that there's not another Stones album even remotely like it.
+Still, I have no idea why Mick hates this album so much, for it's a very good effort, one that's all the more rewarding given that there's not another Stones album even remotely like it.

 Flowers (Abko ‘67) Rating: A-